fakhrimn25/fakhrimn25/README.md

  I am a bachelor graduate from mathematics major with specialization in Data Science, I really like Big Data, Artificial Intelligence, Machine Learning and Natural Language Processing.
 I have been in several training programs or boot camp that focus on the field of Data Science.
 This experience greatly influenced my interest and skills in this data science field.
 </p>

+- 👋 Hi, I’m @fakhrimn25
+- 👀 I’m interested in ...
+- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...\

 ## 🔍 You Can Find Me at

 <p>